Seriously McDonalds: Analysis

-If you're a big corporation and something viral ... happens against you, you have to formulate a plan and respond quickly ...
-In this case, McDonald's handled it correctly; they used the medium Twitter they were accused on.
-Time is of the essence.
-We're not going to the press in the morning.
-We're going to the press in real time, when it comes to social networking.
-You have to respond and respond quickly.
-Well-handled.
+Linendoll praised McDonald’s handling of the controversy, arguing that large corporations facing viral criticism should formulate a response immediately and address the issue through the same social-media platform on which the criticism originated.
+She emphasized the importance of responding in real time and characterized McDonald’s response on Twitter as "well-handled."

-Christopher Barger of Forbes described McDonald's response as "a textbook statement on how to respond to a rumor in 140 characters", although he felt they could have personalised responses and used other social networks.
-Van den Hurk also presented the response from McDonald's as an example of how organisations can best deal with social media crises.
+Christopher Barger of Forbes described McDonald's response as "a textbook statement on how to respond to a rumor in 140 characters", although he felt they could have personalized responses and used other social networks.
+Van den Hurk also presented the response from McDonald's as an example of how organizations can best deal with social media crises.